Saturday, April 11, 2026

 God also gives people personal promises sometimes.
 That can be so many different things.

-A new house, a new vehicle, a new job, moving somewhere, a spouse, children, healing, financial blessing.
+A new house, a new vehicle, a new job, a new church, moving somewhere, a spouse, children, healing, financial blessing.
 These are all things God might impress on or promise to people in personal ways.
 The list is endless.

 We have a very personal God who knows and cares about us, personally.
 I find comfort in that.